 Each employer handles benefits for part-time employees differently.
 Some may offer benefits immediately, while others require you to wait a certain amount of time to become eligible.

-If you don’t know where to go to find local part-time jobs, FlexJobs is a great resource.
-Just go to the site and type in “part-time jobs near me” and provide your zip code to locate good options.
+If you don’t know where to go to find local part-time jobs, ZipRecruiter is a great resource.
+Just go to the site and type in “local part-time jobs” and provide your zip code to locate good options.

 1. Cost Plus World Market

 Bed Bath & Beyond is the parent company of Cost Plus World Market.
 Multiple distribution centers and store positions are available for people interested in joining the Cost Plus World Market team.

 The retailer carries an unique mix of items from furniture to international food products.

 For over 50 years, the business has had a nice combination of low prices and quality products in their stores.
 They have hundreds of part-time job positions currently available across the country.